Murray, Jokic keep Nuggets alive vs. Jazz | Sports-Games

 Donovan Mitchell scored 30 points, while Mike Conley and Jordan Clarkson had 17 each and Rudy Gobert had 11 points and 12 rebounds for Utah.
 Joe Ingles added 13 and Royce O'Neale scored 10.
 The game was tied 101-all with under four minutes to play when Murray took over.
 He hit a fadeaway off an offensive rebound, drained a 3-pointer and hit two step-back jumpers to put Denver ahead 110-101 with 1:20 remaining.

-Mitchell split a pair of free throws, Gobert dunked to pull Utah within six at 110-104 but Murray passed to Jokic in the corner, and his 3-pointer with 23 seconds left put Denver back up 113-104.
-Mitchell banked in a 3-pointer with 18.8 seconds remaining but Grant hit four free throws in the final 14 seconds to seal it.
+Mitchell split a pair of free throws and Gobert dunked to pull Utah within six at 110-104, but Murray passed to Jokic in the corner, and his 3-pointer with 23 seconds left put Denver back up 113-104.
+Mitchell banked in a 3-pointer with 18.8 seconds remaining, but Grant hit four free throws in the final 14 seconds to seal it.

 Down 81-69 in the third quarter, the Nuggets went on a 13-3 run, led by Murray, who had 11 of those.
-His spinning layup with 35 seconds left made it 84-82 but Gobert's dunk put the Jazz ahead 86-82 heading into the fourth.
-Jokic hit a 3-pointer to open the fourth and Porter's turnaround jumper put Denver ahead 87-86 with 10:13 left, its first lead since the early in the second quarter.
+His spinning layup with 35 seconds left made it 84-82, but Gobert's dunk put the Jazz ahead 86-82 heading into the fourth.
+Jokic hit a 3-pointer to open the fourth, and Porter's turnaround jumper put Denver ahead 87-86 with 10:13 left, its first lead since early in the second quarter.

 --Field Level Media